wmorgan/dcos-docs/1.7/administration/installing/custom/automated-installer.md

 hide_from_related: false
 ---

-This installation method uses a bootstrap node to administer the DCOS installation across your cluster.
-The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.
+This installation method uses a bootstrap node to administer the DC/OS installation across your cluster.
+The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DC/OS installation.